a-z-listing/a-z-listing/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Gutenberg support with User-Interface
+* Caching
+* **POTENTIALLY BREAKING CHANGE:**
+  If you have customised the in-built templates or written your own then you may experience breakage due to the post object not being loaded automatically.
+  If you require the template to access more than the post title then you will need to add an additional call after `the_item()` to load the full `WP_Post` object into memory.
+  To load the post object you need to call `$a_z_query->get_the_item_object('I understand the speed issues!');`.
+  **The argument must read exactly as written here to confirm that you understand.**
+  *This step is purposely omited to save memory and improve performance.*

 = 1.9.1 =
 Feature Request:
 Add CSS classes to letters indicating presence of posts or not:

 * `has-posts` allows styling of letters that have posts visible in the listing
 * `no-posts` allows styling of letters that do not have any posts visible in the listing

 You can use these classes to hide letters that have no posts by including the following CSS rule:
 `.az-letters ul.az-links li.no-posts {
     display: none;